-Then again, it’s the 21st century and we’re just over a year away from starting the second decade of that century, so to hell with “tradition,” because that’s a thing that doesn’t exist, just something that is constantly recreated.
+Then again, it’s the 21st century and we’re under a month away from starting the second decade of that century (that’s in 2021, it wasn’t in 2020), so to hell with “tradition,” because that’s a thing that doesn’t exist, just something that is constantly recreated.

 See the previous entry, check out the next, or take it from the top.

 Thursday’s theme is a little of what we all need the day before the last day of the work week — which is what Thursday is for some of you, but not for some of us.
 (Three words: “Medicare Open Enrollment.”
-My weekend doesn’t start until midnight on Saturday.)
+My weekend doesn’t start until midnight next Monday.)

 That said, what we can always all use is humor and Thursday’s theme is Funny Christmas.
 This is where we’ll be seeing some parodies and other holiday related humor.